NETGEAR is aware of a growing number of phone and online scams. To learn how to stay safe click here.

 My ReadyNAS Pro6 isn't booting and is stuck on the logo.

 Usually that indicates that the power supply has failed.
 It can be replaced - Sandshark can give you some guidance if you need it.
 You can find them for ~ 100 $USD (or less).
-Stock supplies need a modified cable, you can also find some PSUs pre-modified for ReadyNAS.
+Stock supplies usually need a 24-pin extension and more MOLEX connectors, but you can also find some PSUs pre-modified for ReadyNAS.

 BSMorgan wrote: